Biography

 Research Interests

-Professor Barry's current and recent research explores the social context of ethical decision making, the effects of incentives on unethical behavior, and deception and
+Professor Barry's current and recent research explores the social context of ethical decision making, the effects of incentives on unethical behavior, communication attributes of organizational relationships, and resilience in teams.

 Education